dachcom-digital/pimcore-formbuilder/README.md

 ## Installation
 Some installation advices.

 **Handcrafted Installation**
-1. Download Plugin
-2. Rename it to `Formbuilder`
-3. Place it in your plugin directory
-4. Activate & install it through backend
+Because of additional dependencies you need install this plugin via composer.

 **Composer Installation**
 1. Add code below to your `composer.json`